|

 standard

-hard drive size, 1GB of RAM (which is now considered low, but still
+hard drive size, 1GB of RAM (which is now considered very low), and

 inexpensive